The Doctoral Journey as an Emotional, Embodied, Political Experience

 Bex Twinley and Gayle Letherby

-Rebecca (Bex) Twinley is a Senior Lecturer in the School of Health Sciences at the University of Brighton, UK.
-In her doctoral work, she challenged the lack of acknowledgement regarding woman-to-woman rape and sexual assault.
-In doing so, she challenged her own pre-existing barriers and assumptions regarding subjectivity and objectivity by choosing to work from a sociological auto/biographical approach, as valuably guided by Gayle.
-She enjoys thinking critically and challenging norms, assumptions, and unaddressed issues that impact upon people and their subjective experiences of occupations.
-For this reason, she developed the concept of the ‘dark side of occupation’ as a means to challenge occupational therapists and scientists to consider aspects of occupations that are hidden, poorly understood, unrecognised or inconsistent with their personal or professional values.
+I am Senior Lecturer in the School of Health Sciences at the University of Brighton, UK.
+In my doctoral work, I challenged the lack of acknowledgement regarding woman-to-woman rape and sexual assault.
+In doing so, I challenged my own pre-existing barriers and assumptions regarding subjectivity and objectivity by choosing to work from a sociological auto/biographical approach, as valuably guided by Gayle.
+I enjoy thinking critically and challenging norms, assumptions, and unaddressed issues that impact upon people and their subjective experiences of occupations.
+For this reason, I developed the concept of the ‘dark side of occupation’ as a means to challenge occupational therapists and scientists to consider aspects of occupations that are hidden, poorly understood, unrecognised or inconsistent with their personal or professional values.

-Gayle Letherby is Professor of Sociology and Director of the Institute of Health and Community at the University of Plymouth, UK.
-In her own doctoral work, she adopted an auto/biographical approach to focus on the status and experience of ‘infertility’ and ‘involuntary childlessness’.
-As a postgraduate student, she also began to write with others about methodological issues and about working and learning in Higher Education.
-For her, learning and working in higher education has always been an emotional, embodied, political act.
-In the 24 years since finishing my PhD in 1997, the people she feels she has learnt the most from are those she has met as supervisor and as examiner at doctoral level.
-She has learnt much about a great many topics and methodological approaches as well the different experiences and challenges faced by students.
+I am Visiting Professor (Sociology) at the University of Plymouth, UK and the University of Greenwich, UK.
+In my own doctoral work, I adopted an auto/biographical approach to focus on the status and experience of ‘infertility’ and ‘involuntary childlessness’.
+As a postgraduate student, I also began to write with others about methodological issues and about working and learning in Higher Education.
+For me, learning and working in higher education has always been an emotional, embodied, political act.
+In the 24 years since finishing my PhD in 1997, the people I feels I have learnt the most from are those I have met as supervisor and as examiner at doctoral level.
+I have learnt much about a great many topics and methodological approaches as well the different experiences and challenges faced by students.

 'The contributors to this book take the idea of the doctoral journey seriously, a journey that is generally undertaken without a map or compass and with only a vague idea of the final destination.
 The doctoral journey is not simply an intellectual process but also a personal and emotional one, for all participants and for their friends and families, and supervisors and students, jointly and separately, engage in autobiographical reflections on their experience of that journey.
 Contributors highlight the power and uncertainty inherent in the supervisory and research relationships and document the emotional issues that arise in the handling of those emotions.
 A diversity of journeys is explored, including those in which the destination changes as the journey proceeds and, in some cases, is never reached.
 These are fascinating, thoughtful, and highly personal accounts that identify the problems and footfalls of the doctoral journey, but in highlighting its joys and elation show what the doctoral journey could and should be like.’